NC State Ring for Students

 Who can get a ring?

-Rings are worn only by students and alumni who have completed 60 or more undergraduate credits (junior status) or studied in a master’s or doctoral program.
+Rings are worn only by students and alumni who have completed 60 or more undergraduate credits (junior status) or are enrolled in a master’s or doctoral program.
 As an alumnus/alumna, you wear the ring with the university name facing outward, symbolizing the completion of your degree, your path to the future and your status as an alumnus/alumna of NC State.
-As a student, you wear it with the university name facing inward until you’re instructed to turn it at commencement.
+As a student, you wear it with the university name facing inward until you’re instructed to turn it at commencement.ent, you wear it with the university name facing inward until you’re instructed to turn it at commencement.

 What does the ring symbolize?